Maruyama Kofun - the largest burial mound in Tokyo

 Archeologists and historians complain that the most important tumuli are inaccessible, because the Imperial Household Agency does not allow them to excavate the ancestors' tombs of the Emperor.
 I feel some sympathy for those scholars, but find it also not bad to prohibit excavation, because I believe that the dignity and repose of the deceased should not be easily sacrificed under the pretext of so-called scientific necessity.

-There 213 Kofun in the prefecture Tokyo.
+There are 213 Kofun in the prefecture Tokyo.
 The largest one exists next to Tokyo Tower and its hill-top area gives me a good place for taking lunch and relaxing during lunch time break.

 Maruyama-Kofun is 106m long (*)